r-leyshon/ptspotter/README.md

 'start_time <- Sys.time()' using [{log4r}](https://cran.r-project.org/package=log4r).
 Updates `pipeline_message` with "Pipeline halted.".
 Plays an audio jingle using [{beepr}](https://cran.r-project.org/package=beepr).
 Stops execution with a message indicating file location of wrap_up() call.
+Arguments:
+<u>s_time</u>: A POSIXct object created by executing Sys.time()'.
+Defaults to
+start_time.
+Ensure this object is assigned prior to calling wrap_up().
+<u>pipeline_message</u>: A character vector object used to convey information
+about the current status of the pipeline.
+Ensure this object is assigned prior to calling wrap_up().

 * **log_file_ops**: Creates a specified logging directory and logfile if required.
 Expects [{log4r}](https://cran.r-project.org/package=log4r) is attached to namespace.